Kinetic Monte Carlo

 Events are the individual transitions that can occur in the system, such as the movement of a particle or the creation or destruction of a bond.
 Each event is associated with a transition rate that determines the probability of the event occurring in a given time interval.

 In RFkMC, the transition events are tabulated in a list, and the system evolves by selecting an event from the list based on the transition rates.
-This avoids the need for rejection steps and allows the simulation to proceed more efficiently.
+This avoids rejection steps and allows the simulation to proceed more efficiently.

 Transition Rates¶